What Is Cognitive Behavioural Therapy?

-Once all these points have been considered or looked at from a different point of view, the answers will show that drugs and alcohol are the problem and the elimination of these substances will improve work output, increase self-esteem and improve self-worth.
+Once all these points have been considered or looked at from a different point of view, the answers will show that drugs and alcohol are the problem and the elimination of these substances will improve work output, increase self-esteem and improve one's mental health.
+(5)

-Loved ones shake their head in despair asking, “What’s wrong with you?”
+Loved ones shake their heads in despair asking, “What’s wrong with you?”
 “Why can’t you stop drinking?”
 This feeling of condemnation and hostility by well-intentioned loved ones only leads to a worsened mental health condition, and more drinking.

 This is known as the phenomenon of alcoholism – why would such a person continue to drink despite all the signs pointing to stop?

-Helping people deal with emotions and the thoughts that trigger those emotions is an essential component of the exposure therapy in Cognitive Behavioural Therapy.
+Giving people coping skills for their emotions and the thoughts that trigger those emotions is an essential component of the exposure therapy in Cognitive Behavioural Therapy.

 Feelings connected with cravings for drugs and alcohol are:

 These feelings are strong and negative in nature the belief system that ‘one more’ of anything will remove them is faulty.
-These feelings will be removed if the alcohol or drugs are removed therefore quite the reverse.
+There are helpful and unhelpful ways of dealing with these feelings.

 CBT and Negative Behaviours

-- Take some drugs to stay awake at work
+Taking some drugs in order to stay awake at work

-When considered with a therapist, the general consensus is that these behaviours are not conducive of a happy and productive life.
+When considered together with interpersonal therapy, the general consensus is that these behaviours are not conducive to a happy and productive life.

 To change thinking will change behaviours.

-CBT with a therapist at Abbeycare is a goal oriented approach that will consider negative behaviours attached to using alcohol and drugs and address these in structured therapeutic environment conducive to the promotion of long-term recovery from alcohol and/or drugs.
+CBT with a therapist at Abbeycare is a goal oriented approach that will consider negative behaviours attached to using alcohol and drugs and address these in a structured therapeutic environment conducive to the promotion of long-term recovery from alcohol and/or drugs.
+CBT works.

-The idea behind CBT is that it should be a collaborative effort, that is; the client has to have some understanding of what the approach is and how it can be useful in their sobriety.
+The idea behind CBT is that it should be a collaborative effort, that is; the client has to have some understanding of what the approach is and how it can be useful to their sobriety.
 Then the therapist will jointly clarify what problem areas need addressing.
-A collaboration.

 This creates an empowering atmosphere.
 Instead of feeling like the therapist is dictating the circumstances of the conversation the client will feel like they are an active participant.

-In session vicious cycles may be identified and learning how to break these up is effective to the participant of this therapy.
-Such as continuing to use substances when many negative consequences continue to occur.
-A vicious cycle.
+During the sessions, vicious cycles may be identified and learning how to break these up is effective to the participant of this therapy.

-As a therapeutic programme is delivered within Abbyecare the therapists are trained in using an eclectic approach such as CBT, 12 Steps and Motivational Interviewing (MI) which are all designed to challenge negative core beliefs around the relationship with substances.
+As a therapeutic programme delivered within Abbeycare, the therapists are trained in using an eclectic approach such as CBT, 12 Steps and Motivational Interviewing (MI) which are all designed to challenge negative core beliefs around the relationship with substances.

 Goal Setting in CBT